Chemical Catalyst in Chemistry

 Catalytic Activity and Activation Energy

-The catalytic reaction occurs when the activity of substance increase by lowering the activation energy of the catalyst.
+The catalytic reaction occurs when the activity of substance increase by lowering the activation energy of the catalyst in chemistry.

 Effect of Catalyst on the Rate of Reaction